inkOfPixel/redux-entity-helpers/README.md

 ### `EntitiesById`

 Is a dictionary of entity organized by their id.
+The id must have a method `toString()`.

 ## API